Sāmāyika: Householders

 The householders, due to the absence of all sinful activities during the period of meditation (sāmāyika), observe great vows, although the conduct-deluding karmas remain in operation.

 According to Achārya Pujyapada's Sarvārthasiddhi:

-Transgressions

 Jain texts list down five transgressions of the vow of sāmāyika.
-These are- Misdirected activity of the speech, mind, and body, lack of earnestness, and absent mindedness.
+These are: misdirected activity of the speech, mind, and body, lack of earnestness, and absent mindedness.

+Ascetics

+The ascetic has to perform the sāmāyika three times a day.
+According to Champat Rai Jain, for accomplished ascetics, embodying desirelessness, their whole life is "a continuous sāmāyika."

 In performing the samayika meditation the following points are prescribed for the monk: